Using Tag Manager

-Google Tag Manager is a way to combine all your tracking and marketing scripts into one, version controlled container which is inserted into your site, calling one single file instead of multiple files which can slow your site down.
+The Google Tag Manager is a way to combine all your tracking and marketing scripts into one, version-controlled container which is inserted into your site, calling a single file instead of multiple files that can slow your site down.

-Before you can use Google Tag Manager you need to sign up at http://www.google.com/tagmanager
+Before you can use the Google Tag Manager you must sign up.

-Once you have a Google Tag Manager account set up, you'll log in and see the dashboard from which you can create a new account.
+Once you have a Google Tag Manager account, you'll log in and see the dashboard from which you can create a new account.

 Generally you should create a new account for each client you work with.
-One account can have multiple containers, and many users with the following levels of access:
+One account can have multiple containers and many users with these levels of access:

 - View only